 To stay on top of reimbursable expenses, employees are often given a deadline by which they need to file an expense report and turn in applicable receipts.
 The finance department will have guidelines that help it stay current.

-If you have questions about what constitutes appropriate travel expenses in your organization, check with your manager and Human Resources.
+If you have questions about what constitutes appropriate travel expenses in your organization, check with your manager and Human Resources department.
 You don't want to spend the money and receive a surprise later.